synapticon/synapticon_ros2_control-release_v1/README.md

 `sudo systemctl stop ros2_control_node.service`

 Alternatively, launch everything as sudo.
+This is not recommended but it prints more nicely, for debugging.

 Open 2 terminals and do sourcing for each of them like so:

 `sudo -i`